psibir/word-link/readme.md

 - `test_generate_links_output_file`: This test checks if the `generate_links` method generates the expected output file in HTML format when an output file name is provided.
 - `test_generate_links_console`: This test validates that the `generate_links` method produces the expected console output when no output file name is provided.

-To run the tests, navigate to the `/tests/` directpry and execute the following command:
+To run the tests, navigate to the `/tests/` directory and execute the following command:

 ```bash
 python3 main_test.py